usnistgov/800-63-3/sp800-63-3/cover.md

 [**SP 800-63C Federation and Assertions**](sp800-63c.html)

 NIST SP 800-63C provides requirements when using federated identity architectures and assertions to convey the results of authentication processes and relevant identity information to an agency application.
-In addition, this volume offers privacy-enhancing techniques to share information about a valid, authenticated subject, and describes methods that allow for strong multi-factor authentication (MFA) while the subject remains pseudonymous to the digital service. _SP 800-63C contains both normative and informative material._
+In addition, this volume offers privacy-enhancing techniques to share information about a valid, authenticated subject and describes methods that allow for strong multi-factor authentication (MFA) while the subject remains pseudonymous to the digital service. _SP 800-63C contains both normative and informative material._

 The three FALs reflect the options agencies can select based on their risk profile and the potential harm caused by an attacker taking control of federated transactions.
 The FALs are as follows: